Pastor

 Director of Admissions, Development and Communications

 Gretchen Ridgely returned to Saint Benedict in August 2018.
 Having served previously as Director of Development and on our School Board, Gretchen is well positioned to serve in this capacity.
-Gretchen and her husband, Chuck, have one student at the school and a graduate of SBCS and are longtime parishioners at Saint Benedict Church.
+Gretchen and her husband, Chuck, have two children, both of whom are graduates of SBCS and their family are longtime parishioners at Saint Benedict Church.
 Gretchen's dedication to the school is inspired by the Holy See's Teaching on Catholic Education and she values the timeless success of classical education and faithful Catholic formation.

 Gretchen earned her B.S. in Marketing from Virginia Commonwealth University and held a designation as a CFRE (certified fund raising executive), with over 25 years in non-profit work.
 In her free time Gretchen enjoys cycling, tennis, golf, and painting.
 She also served as a facilitator for the ENDOW (Educating on the Nature and Dignity of Women) program, which seeks to educate women on Saint Pope John Paul the Great's teaching on the 'new feminism' and inspire women to transform the culture by living the fullness of their God-given feminine genius.